The Power Rule, one of the most commonly used derivative rules says:

 Answer: the derivative of x2 is 2x

-"The derivative of" can be shown with the little mark ’
+"The derivative of" can be shown with this little "dash" mark: ’

 f’(xn) = nx(n−1)